highkite/textidote-frankenstein/Readme.md

 did not like.
 This is probably only in my situation necessary, but maybe you can adapt it to your purposes.
-- I applied Grammark (https://github.com/highkite/py-grammark) and thus, had a second 'grammar and readablity' check, that is more focused on scientific writing, than the regular Language Tool library used by off-the-shelve textidote.
+- I applied Grammark (https://github.com/highkite/py-grammark) and thus, had a second 'grammar and readability' check, that is more focused on scientific writing, than the regular Language Tool library used by off-the-shelve textidote.

 This is only a quick hack, that I needed to improve the quality of some of my writings.
 Maybe it is a starting point for someone, who wants to do something similar.
-If you want to use it I advice you to use the docker files and please note, that it is a bit shaky and was never intendet to operate smoothly.
+If you want to use it I advice you to use the docker files and please note, that it is a bit shaky and was never intended to operate smoothly.

 # Run textidote-frankenstein